Thomas Gambino: Gotti regime

 Although Gambino had been a Castellano loyalist, he quickly paid loyalty to Gotti and was able to preserve his position within the family.
 Since Gambino was such a strong earner for the family, Gotti did not want to replace him.
 In a conversation with Gambino mobster George Remini, Gotti had this comment about Gambino:

 I mean it sounds crazy, Georgie, but I was telling Frankie and Angelo, I'm gonna suggest to Tommy, we're gonna beef up his regime, Tommy Gambino, but we're not giving him no (expletive deleted) hotheads.

 In April 1989, Gambino was indicted for obstruction of justice by lying to a grand jury about Gambino racketeering activities, but was acquitted later that year.
 On October 18, 1990, Gambino was indicted again on charges of extorting the garment industry.
 Through their ownership of four trucking companies, the Gambinos were able to charge shipping rates 40% higher than smaller non-mob shipping companies.
 Some of the strongest evidence in this case came from wiretapped conversations six years earlier between Gambino and Castellano at Castellano's Staten Island home.
 The conversations proved that the Gambinos and two other crime families exercised strong control over the Garment District.
 The government also set up a small garment factory in the Chinatown section of Manhattan, with New York State Police troopers posing as supervisors, to gain evidence against Gambino's trucking monopoly.

 The government offered Gambino a plea bargain that included a guilty admission, a $12 million restitution payment, and a promise to leave the garment trucking business.
 In February 1992, Gambino accepted the plea bargain and avoided prison.
 Prosecutors would remark that a "terrifying fear of prison" helped motivate Gambino to accept the government deal.

 Indictment and prison

-In 1991, Gambino, Gotti, Salvatore "Sammy the Bull" Gravano and Frank LoCascio were indicted on charges of racketeering, loansharking, extortion, illegal gambling and 11 counts of murder.
+In 1991, Gambino, Gotti, Salvatore "Sammy the Bull" Gravano, and Frank LoCascio were indicted on charges of racketeering, loansharking, extortion, illegal gambling, and 11 counts of murder.
 Soon after the indictment, Gravano decided to become a government witness and testified against his former colleagues, including Gambino.
-In April 1992, Gotti and LoCascio were convicted to life.
+In April 1992, Gotti and LoCascio were convicted and sentenced to life.

 On May 11, 1993, Gambino was convicted of two counts of racketeering and racketeering conspiracy.
 Prosecutors claimed that Gambino had been supervising illegal gambling and loansharking activities in Connecticut since 1985.
 In January 1996, Gambino started serving a five-year prison sentence.

 In May 1999, the U.S. Securities and Exchange Commission (SEC) filed fraud charges against Gambino's stockbroker, Mohammed Ali Khan.
 While still in prison, Gambino had sued Khan for defrauding him out of approximately $2 million.

 On May 10, 2000, Gambino was released from prison.
+He died on October 3, 2023, at the age of 94.